• AAFP Board of Directors

 Steven P. Furr, MD, FAAFP

 Steven P. Furr, MD, FAAFP, is a family physician in Jackson, Alabama.
-He is the co-founder of Family Medical Clinic of Jackson, which also supports a small rural hospital and a local nursing home.
-Furr has cared for patients for more than 35 years, including obstetrics care for more than 25 years.
-He is a certified medical director, as well as a certified medical examiner.
+He is the co-founder of Family Medical Clinic of Jackson where he also serves as chief of staff of a rural hospital and medical director of the nursing home.
+Furr has cared for patients for more than 39 years, including obstetrics care for more than 25 years.
+He is a certified medical director and a certified medical examiner.

 Board Chair